-A life insurance plan provides financial security to the family by helping to manage the daily expenses and financial requirements in case you are not around.
+Life insurance provides financial security to the family by helping to manage daily expenses and other financial requirements in case the breadwinner happens to pass away.
 There are different types of life insurance plans and you can pick one as per your need and financial planning.
 A whole life insurance is a type of life insurance that offers coverage for the entire life.

 What is Whole Life Insurance?